deankoch/UYRW_data/markdown/get_weatherstations.md

 ```

 Load this CSV.
 It indexed over 100,000 stations worldwide\!
 This chunk
-transforms the coordinates to UTM, omits stations not in UYRW (leaving
+transforms the coordinates to UTM, omits stations not in UYRW area
-138), converts the result to an `sf` object with one feature per
+(leaving 138), converts the result to an `sf` object with one feature
-station, and saves the result to disk
+per station, and saves the result to disk.

+Note that when clipping to the URYW area, we use a polygon that is
+padded by several kilometers from the outer boundary of the watershed.
+This allows us to fetch nearby but out-of-watershed station data to
+better inform the SWAT+ weather generator (which uses spatial
+interpolation).

 ``` r
 if(!file.exists(here(weatherstations.meta['ghcnd', 'file'])))